dougschallmoser/trailblaze/README.md

 10. Run 'npm install'
 11. Run 'npm start'
 ```
-To experience all features of the application, please sign-up for an account.
+Note: To experience all features of the application, please sign-up for an account.
+There is currently seed data for Portland OR, Seattle WA, and Bellingham, WA.

 ## Contributing